alokkumarr/my-big-project-/doc/development-cloud.md

 Once you log into the remote machine use the below command to switch into super user
         $ sudo -s

-Then you can start executing local docker command to know the docker instances available
+Then you can start executing local docker command to know the running docker containers
          $ docker ps -a

 The output will be printed as below: